scylladb/scylladb/docs/kb/scylla-and-spark-integration.rst

     }

-Since we don't want to hardcode in our application any information about Scylla or Spark we will also need an additional configuration file ``spark-scylla.conf``.
+Since we don't want to hardcode in our application any information about ScyllaDB or Spark we will also need an additional configuration file ``spark-scylla.conf``.

 ::